-Polly Cross, Senior associate
+Polly Cross, Partner

 Polly is a senior associate in the firm’s corporate team, working with clients from a range of corporate and commercial backgrounds.
 She specialises in company formations and supporting corporate teams on mergers and acquisitions, reorganisations and refinancing matters.

-Charlotte Brackley, Senior associate, Rural property
+Charlotte Brackley, Partner, Rural property

 For the early part of my career, I been a member of leading rural property teams at two London firms for a combined period of 17 years.
 I loved working in London: there is a steady workflow from very senior specialists at the firms, safety in numbers, and I had a comfortable, fairly uncomplicated existence.
 But I knew that staying put would mean that, at best, nothing would change.

 The naturally risk-averse part of me loved that idea.
 But the other part of me knew that I had more to offer and the hard truth was that I knew I wasn’t going to achieve that in London.
 As a part-time (4 days a week) mum of two in my 40s, I felt that I didn’t fit the mould for professional growth and ambition, and as such there would be no opportunity for me to aspire to progression.